-During the period from January 1, 2018 through March 31, 2023, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$114.34, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$9.35.
-A \$1.00 per barrel increase (decrease) in the weighted average crude oil price for the three months ended March 31, 2021 would have increased (decreased) the Company's revenues by approximately \$11.8 million on an annualized basis, excluding the effects of derivatives, and a \$0.10 per Mcf increase (decrease) in the weighted average natural gas price for the three months ended March 31, 2023 would have increased (decreased) the Company's revenues by approximately \$526,000 on an annualized basis, excluding the effects of derivatives.
+During the period from January 1, 2018 through June 30, 2023, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$114.34, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$9.35.
+A \$1.00 per barrel increase (decrease) in the weighted average crude oil price for the six months ended June 30, 2021 would have increased (decreased) the Company's revenues by approximately \$12.5 million on an annualized basis, excluding the effects of derivatives, and a \$0.10 per Mcf increase (decrease) in the weighted average natural gas price for the six months ended June 30, 2023 would have increased (decreased) the Company's revenues by approximately \$595,000 on an annualized basis, excluding the effects of derivatives.

-Due to this volatility, the Company uses commodity derivative instruments, such as collars, puts and swaps, to hedge price risk associated with a portion of anticipated production.
+Due to this volatility, the Company uses commodity derivative instruments, such as swaps, puts and collars, to hedge price risk associated with a portion of anticipated production.
 These hedging instruments allow the Company to reduce, but not eliminate, the potential effects of the variability in cash flow from operations due to fluctuations in crude oil and natural gas prices, provide increased certainty of cash flows for its drilling program and protect the Credit Agreement borrowing base.
 These instruments provide only partial price protection against declines in crude oil and natural gas prices and may partially limit the Company's potential gains from future increases in prices.
 The Company enters into hedging arrangements to protect its capital expenditure budget and to protect its Credit Agreement borrowing base.
-The Company's Credit Agreement and the indentures governing the Company's 10.000% Senior Notes and 10.625% Senior Notes require the Company to hedge certain quantities of its projected crude oil production, in the case of the Credit Agreement, if its ratio of debt to EBITDAX is greater than a certain ratio.
+The Company to hedge certain quantities of its projected crude oil production, in the case of the Credit Agreement, if its ratio of debt to EBITDAX is greater than a certain ratio, provided that, pursuant to the Ninth Amendment, the Company is required to hedge certain quantities of its projected crude oil production through and including December 2023.
 The Company does not enter into any commodity derivative instruments, including derivatives, for speculative or trading purposes.